dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 - the name of a declared [const](../keywords/const.md) field or local
 - `null`

-Use the constant pattern to check for `null`, as the following example shows:
+Use a constant pattern to check for `null`, as the following example shows:

 :::code language="csharp" source="snippets/patterns/ConstantPattern.cs" id="NullCheck":::

 The compiler guarantees that no user-overloaded equality operator `==` is invoked when expression `x is null` is evaluated.

-Beginning with C# 9.0, you can use the [negated](#logical-patterns) `null` constant pattern to check for non-null, as the following example shows:
+Beginning with C# 9.0, you can use a [negated](#logical-patterns) `null` constant pattern to check for non-null, as the following example shows:

 :::code language="csharp" source="snippets/patterns/ConstantPattern.cs" id="NonNullCheck":::